danwerner21/6502PC/readme.md

 On the V1.0 board /VMA is not asserted long enough and needs to be just tied to ground.

 Patches:
  Lift Pin 1 of u5 74ls02.
 Tie the socket of U5 pin 1 to ground.
+ U47 SCRATCH CONNECTION TO PIN 3 ON BOTTOM OF PCB.
+TIE U47 PIN 3 TO +5V (DO NOT USE PIN 18 OF U47)

 Contrary to what is on the Schematic, the battery connector will not support a supercap, a battery is required.